Marvin Mayor's Monarch Pledge Banner

 The Marvin Mayor’s Monarch Pledge logo was designed by Poulami Das, former Planning Technician & Deputy Clerk.

-What Is the Mayors’ Monarch Pledge?
+What is the Mayors Monarch Pledge?

 The Mayors’ Monarch Pledge, led by the National Wildlife Federation (NWF), is a voluntary commitment by mayors and local leaders to take specific, measurable actions that support monarch butterfly conservation.
 Monarch populations have declined significantly in recent decades due to habitat loss, reduced availability of native milkweed, pesticide use, and climate-related impacts.